Intro-Quantitative-Geology/Python-and-NumPy-I/Exercise-1.md

 **For this problem, please submit a printout of ALL of the Python commands you entered and a copy of the plot that was generated.**

 ## Problem 3 - "Decoding" other people's code
-We haven't written our own script files yet, but often it is easier to put a list of Python commands into a script file, rather than typing them all in separately in a terminal windo.
+We haven't written our own script files yet, but often it is easier to put a list of Python commands into a script file, rather than typing them all in separately in a terminal window.
 Typically, you also don't start writing a Python code from scratch when you want to do calculations and/or real science.
 Most of the time someone else has already written a code that is similar to what you want to do, and your goal is to modify the code to suit your needs.
 Step one is to figure out what the code is supposed to do before you start tinkering.
 For this exercise, take a look at the example Python script [Mohr-circle-D-P-2D.py](Source/Mohr-circle-D-P-2D.py) and save a copy in your `Lab-1` directory.
 If you navigate to the `Lab-1` directory, you can run the script by typing

 ```bash
 $ ipython Mohr-circle-D-P-2D.py